MikeHardman/mikehardman.github.io/_posts/2015-08-04-a-couple-of-days-off.md

 ---
-title: A Couple of Days Off and "Hello, World!"
+title: A Couple of Days Off and Hello World
 layout: post
 comments: True
 ---